microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 If a sample that uses .NET libraries fails to build in Visual Studio, one or more of your projects might be running up against the 260-character Windows path length limit.
 Xamarin solutions, in particular, are susceptible to this, especially Android projects inside Xamarin solutions.
 Try moving the solution to a location at or close to the root directory.

 ## Web stack samples
-Questions related to coding, building, or running quick start samples built with web technology.
+This section answers questions related to coding, building, or running quick start samples built with web technology.

 ### How do I know if my local computer supports a local web server?
 The quick start samples based on web technology provide the logic necessary to start and host a local web server.
 For example, the php sample based on the php 5.4.0+ runtime includes a [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) that you will use for development.
 It is not intended to be used in a production environment.